-Life can be so stressful—it helps to have a place where you can learn techniques to help manage the stress and become more compassionate towards yourself and others.
+Life can be stressful, and it helps to have a place where you can learn techniques to help manage the stress and become more compassionate towards yourself and others.
 Especially for atheists, agnostics, and the nonreligious, it’s rewarding to do that in a non-religious, non-proselytizing, science-friendly atmosphere with great, supportive people.

 We practice a variety of meditations, including mindfulness of breath, ambient sound, loving-kindness meditation, mantra and others.
 All meditations are presented in a secular form free from religious language and ritual.
 We often discuss scientific research on meditation that shows how it can reduce stress and elevate mood.
 Plus we talk about our lives and provide mutual support in a warm and confidential setting.
 This is the emotional and visceral side of Humanism.
 It’s a great place for both those who want to learn how to meditate and for experienced meditators who want to try out new techniques and meet like-minded people and new friends.